stan-66/GettingAndCleaningData_Project/CodeBook.md

 Output Data:
 ============
+The result text file TidyData.txt contains the following data elements:
+- Subject, identifying the subject ID
+- Activity, indentifying the activity type

-The result text file TidyData.txt includes mean and standard deviation variables for the original variables:
+It also includes mean (Mean) and standard deviation (std) variables for the original variables:
 - tBodyAcc-XYZ
 - tGravityAcc-XYZ
 - tBodyAccJerk-XYZ